 4 – Get telephone support if needed – it’s really not difficult but if necessary, help is just a phone call away.

-What do I need to buy to build a point of sale (POS) system?
+What do I need to build a point of sale (POS) system?

 Putting together your own POS system is not hard.
 This is what you need: